marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

       A Power State Set is a collection of Power States that comprises a named or logical control grouping.

+Energy Object

+   An Energy Object represents a piece of equipment that is part of, or attached to, a communications network that is monitored or controlled or that aids in the management of another device for Energy Management.

 # Motivation

 ## Impact on Energy Metrics